Computing Subset Vertex Covers in $H$-Free Graphs: Polynomial-Time Results

 {\bf Case 2.} The graph $G[T']$ has at least three large connected components.\\ Let $D_1,\ldots, D_p$, for some $p\geq 3$, be the large connected components of $G[T']$.
-Let $A$ consists of all the vertices of the small connected components of $G[T']$.
+Let $A$ consist of all the vertices of the small connected components of $G[T']$.

-We first consider the case where $G-S$ will contain a vertex~$w\in V\setminus T$ with one of the following properties:
+We start by considering each vertex~$w\in V\setminus T$ with one of the following properties:

 \begin{itemize} \item [1.] for some $i$, $w$ has a neighbour and a non-neighbour in $D_i$; or \item [2.] for some $i,j$ with $i\neq j$, $w$ has a neighbour in $D_i$ and a neighbour in $D_j$; or \item [3.] for some $i$, $w$ has a neighbour in $D_i$ and a neighbour in $A$. \end{itemize}